 The first nuggets that became The Broken Seal (formerly The Guardians of the Word) began many, many years ago, stopping and starting while life moved on.
 It wasn’t until 2008 that Chosen formed in my brain and became the first book of the series.
 (Oddly enough, Legend was actually written first.
 I started in the middle and expanded from there.)

 A million words later, eight books were born.

 The adventure has been more than worth it and rewarding in a way that isn’t easily described.
-I’ve enjoyed every minute, but especially getting to know the incredibly helpful and wonderful people I’ve met because I took a leap of faith and dared to dream.
+I’ve enjoyed it – mostly – except when certain characters did unexpected things, leaving me to contend with the aftermath which frequently involved writing non-stop for days and days.
+The best part has been getting to know the incredibly helpful and wonderful community I’ve met because I took a leap of faith and dared to dream.